NastyBoget/DOCXParser/README.md

 The behavior of a carriage return in run content shall be identical to a break character with null type and clear attributes, which shall end the current line and find the next available line on which to continue.

 sym - This element specifies the presence of a symbol character at the current location in the run’s content.
 A symbol character is a special character within a run’s content which does not use any of the run fonts specified in the rFonts element (§17.3.2.26) (or by the style hierarchy).

+lvlRestart - This element specifies a one-based index which determines when a numbering level should restart to its start value (§17.9.25).
+A numbering level restarts when an instance of the specified numbering level, which shall be higher (earlier than this level) or any earlier level is used in the given document's contents.

+[Example: If this value is 2, then both level two and level one reset this value. end example]